Corporate Social Responsibility

 - Audit committees

 - Risk management

-- New issues: corporate social responsibility, sustainability, international corporate governance standards
+- New issues: Corporate Social Responsibility, sustainability, international corporate social responsibility standards

 - IT governance

 In this module you will examine the long-term financial decisions taken by companies.
 The component starts by defining the various financial instruments which firms use in their long-term financing and then addresses questions such as: How to compute the cost of capital, how debt and equity are issued; how much debt should a company use; does dividend policy matter; and why mergers and acquisitions occur.
 The component is also concerned with corporate control as operations of financial institutions in monitoring and controlling corporations are considered to be as important as their function in funding.

 - Corporate financial decisions, the role of financial manager and the value of the firm

 - How companies raise equity.

 Digital Technologies and Business Innovation